Atharva21/cdk-poc/README.md

-# A AWS CDK startup template.
+# A AWS CDK Template.

 A specially crafted AWS CDK template that is designed as a reference for a fully serverless application <br>
 Simple, clean, and easy to get started with your custom requirements.